 After a disappointing 2017 and 2018, Twino seems to be back on track, and I would thus recommend that investors keep an eye on this platform and potentially invest in it as part of a diversified P2P lending portfolio.

 I’ve been investing on Twino for the past four years with very good results.
-I recommend Twino for any P2P lending portfolio, although I’d like to see the platform revamp its website and become more active on social media and also through the creation of a blog.
+I recommend Twino for any P2P lending portfolio, especially as part of a diversification strategy that would include other platforms.

 - Buyback guarantees